Soviet annexation of Eastern Galicia and Volhynia: Law and order

-A week after the start of World War II, on 8 September 1939, Lavrentiy Beria issued an order, according to which Narkom of NKVD in Ukrainian SSR Ivan Serov had to organize the NKVD operational groups (opergroups).
+A week after the start of World War II, on 8 September 1939, Lavrentiy Beria issued an order, according to which Narkom of the NKVD in the Ukrainian SSR Ivan Serov had to organize the NKVD operational groups (opergroups).
 They were tasked among other functions with the clearing of "liberated" regions from the "anti-Soviet elements".
 Despite that, to assist, the NKVD special groups out of the Kiev Special Military District (from July 1939 to June 1941 Kiev Military District had status "special") were allocated several additional battalions of 300 warriors each, Serov asked Beria to allow him to create new groups and increase staff of "punishers".
 The First Secretary of the Central Committee of the Communist Party (Bolsheviks) of Ukraine Nikita Khrushchev asked the chief of the Special Department of the Ukrainian Front Anatoliy Mikheyev, a 28 year old major, "What kind of a job is it when no one is executed?"

 On 14 December 1939, the Politburo of the Central Committee of the Communist Party (Bolsheviks) of Ukraine adopted a resolution "On the payment of pensions to pensioners of the former Western Ukraine (О выплате пенсий пенсионерам бывшей Западной Украины)" which in the first months in Lviv alone left over 4,300 residents without pensions (those included former police servicemembers, civil officials, judges, "cult servants").
 The majority of those pensioners lived the rest of their lives in shelters for the infirm and disabled.

 For the Red Army and its servicemembers, law and order in occupied Lviv was a merely a formality.
 Pogroms, rape, robberies, and unreasonable executions became an everyday occurrence.
 The military shot prisoners as well as civilians.
 Looting spread.
 The unlawful incidents became so big a problem that the 6th Army prosecutor Nechyporenko was forced to write a personal letter to Stalin asking to intervene and stop the atrocities.
 Special brutality was noted against priests and bishops; in particular, the Chekists (members of Cheka) made bishop Symon walk naked on the streets of Kremenets towards a local prison hitting him with rifle stocks on the way.